- 02 Jan 2023

 Welcome to SysAid!

 You've just installed SysAid and are really excited to get started with it, but rather than diving in haphazardly, you want a guide to show you where to go and what to do first.
 That's why we've created this Getting Started Guide.
 Below, we'll take you on a tour of SysAid's basic features.
 You'll see where to find and how to use the features that you need in order to immediately start managing your service desk and assets more efficiently.

 This guide is an overview, and many features will only be mentioned in passing.
-For a full explanation of any feature, please consult our Online Help, accessible from this guide by clicking on the various hyperlinks you will see, or from any page within SysAid by clicking your user name in the top right corner and choosing Documentation.
+For a full explanation of any feature, please review the specific feature content, accessible from this guide by clicking on the various hyperlinks you will see, or from any page within SysAid by clicking your user name in the top right corner and choosing Documentation.
 You are also welcome to contact our support team, and they will be able to provide you with any additional information you require.